labay11/QAM_with_sddnl_oscillator/README.md

-# QAM_with_sddnl_oscillador
+# Quantum associative memory with a single driven-dissipative nonlinear oscillator

-Quantum associative memory with a single driven-dissipative nonlinear oscillator
+Code used in the porduction of the paper: [arXiv:2205.09491](https://arxiv.org/abs/2205.09491).